 Adding to the already “theatric” growing appeal of this blue oyster mushroom growing kit is its requirement of perlite and water.
 Or, you can go all out by giving the mushroom some stage fog, AKA humidifier.

 Yes, the SnoValley kit is a bit of a diva, needing many more materials to set up than others.
 But the initial effort doesn’t go to waste because the growing kit gives you up to 5 flushes of beautiful (and tasty) blue oyster mushrooms.

 Plus, when it stops growing indoors, you can plant it in a shady spot in the garden for an instant immortal blue oyster mushroom patch!

 Log substrates are fantastic because they yield multiple flushes over a longer timeframe.
 But don’t worry, Root Mushroom Farm makes it easier to grow shiitake mushrooms on logs!

 Their shiitake mushroom growing kit includes a big inoculated log and a mushroom box that doubles as the humidity tent.
-The simple setup lets you grow shiitake mushrooms indoors in the most natural way possible.
+The simple setup lets you grow mushrooms indoors in the most natural way possible.

 Unfortunately, the all-natural structure invites a common roommate for shiitake mushroom – green mold.
 These unwanted tenants can easily outnumber your shiitake mushrooms, causing them to stop growing.